isabella232/OfficeDocs-O365ServiceDescriptions-pr.it-IT/Office365-ServiceDescriptions/exchange-online-service-description/interoperability-connectivity-and-compatibility.md

 - Interoperabilità posta vocale

-Per ulteriori informazioni sulla configurazione di Skype for Business Server 2015 con Exchange Online, vedere [Configurazione dell'integrazione di Skype for Business Server 2015 locale con Exchange Online](https://go.microsoft.com/fwlink/p/?LinkId=271804).
-Per configurazioni ibride, vedere [Configurazioni ibride di Skype for Business Server 2015 supportate](https://go.microsoft.com/fwlink/?LinkID=513084).
+For more information about how to configure Skype for Business Server 2015 with Exchange Online, see [Configuring On-premises Skype for Business Server 2015 Integration with Exchange Online](https://go.microsoft.com/fwlink/p/?LinkId=271804).
+For hybrid configurations, see [Supported Skype for Business Server 2015 hybrid configurations](https://go.microsoft.com/fwlink/?LinkID=513084).

 ### <a name="microsoft-sharepoint"></a>Microsoft SharePoint